sbougerel/autosync-magit/README.md

     (use-package! autosync-magit)

-Then run `doom sync` to install it.
+Then run `doom sync' to install it.

 ### Change Log

+0.3.0 - Merges are synchronous, all other operations are asynchronous.
+This prevents any possible concurrency issues with `find-file-hook` functions.

-- 0.2.0 - Use per-directory local variables
+0.2.0 - Use per-directory local variables
 Deprecation of `autosync-magit-dirs` in favor of `.dir-locals.el`.

-- 0.1.0 - initial release
+0.1.0 - initial release